AlexBlandin/GreenbookClub/problems.md

 acceptable.
 This is a logic puzzle!

-# Baby Boom (Last seen 2020-10-27)

-In the new post-apocalyptic world, the world queen is desperately concerned about the birth rate.
-Therefore, she decrees that all families should ensure that they have one girl or else they face massive fines.
-If all families abide by this policy -that is, they continue to have children until they have one girl, at which point they immediately stop- what will the sex ratio of the new generation be?
-(Assume that the odds of someone having a boy or a girl on any given pregnancy is equal.)

-Note: This problem can be solved logically, and by computer simulation.
-It is up to you to decide how you choose to solve it, but we recommend you try writing the simulation first, and then try to logically reason about the result.

-Side-note: If you are unsure how to program the simulation, or if you are just starting with programming in Java and you need some help let us know!
-If you are confident with programming, look out for others you can help :-)

 # The Legally Distinct Minty Hill Problem (Last seen 2022-11-07)

 You're on a game show and there are 3 doors, which are all shut.